Student Code of Conduct

 Appendix B: Standards of Professional Decorum

 In all environments, student pharmacists must convey a professional presence which is portrayed in the way they dress or carry themselves.
-This professional presence should instill confidence and trust with patients, healthcare colleagues, faculty and other students.
-Certain standards should be upheld in the classroom, lab and professional practice experiences in order to facilitate professional behaviors and professional socialization.
+This professional presence should instill confidence and trust with patients, healthcare colleagues, faculty, and other students.
+Certain standards should be upheld in the classroom, lab, and professional practice experiences in order to facilitate professional behaviors and professional socialization.

 The following standards for attire apply to all students enrolled in The University of Iowa College of Pharmacy Doctor of Pharmacy program.